yumaikas/blogserv/README.md

 Currently the website is running an older version sans a lot of the admin interface that this version is working on.

-The sync with the server will come once I finish a few features:
+Just added:

+### Web administration features
-* Editing articles
+* Editing articles (with many thanks to epiceditor)
 * Creating New articles
 * Makeing sure that IP addresses are part of the login scheme
+* Administering comments
 * ~~Email notifications~~ Basic email notifications are now ready.

 The code is currently in super hacky status (no make file or build script), and is specific to my website in some key places.
 That will be next on the list.